 — How is worker misclassification determined?—

 There is no easy answer to this question as, there is no one-size-fits-all approach used by all authorities.
-The statutory “ABC” test (discussed below) guides New Jersey state agencies in their analysis, while different tests guide federal authorities depending upon the agency involved.
+The statutory “ABC” test (discussed below) guides New Jersey state agencies in their analysis.
+In a few cases, New Jersey courts have adopted their own standards.
+Last, different tests guide federal authorities depending upon the agency involved.
 In any event, all facts and circumstances are examined on a case-by-case basis.
 Even more confusing is the fact that a worker may be considered an employee under one test but an independent contractor under another.

 —What tests does New Jersey apply to determine whether worker misclassification has occurred?—

 The NJ Department of Labor and Workforce Development relies on the strict statutory “ABC” test for determining independent contractor status.
 Under this test an employer must establish that each worker: (a) is free from direction and control; (b) provides a service outside the employer’s usual course of business or places of business; and (c) is engaged in an independently established trade, occupation or business.

 In a valid independent contractor relationship, the company is only concerned with the ultimate result to be achieved, not with how the result gets achieved.
 Therefore the “A” prong of the test, freedom from direction and control, essentially is a codification of common law.
 The “A” prong focuses on whether the company controls the means and methods the individual uses to achieve the result the company desires.
 Controls such as dictating starting and quitting times; filling out company reports and evaluations; mandatory attendance at meetings; and, subjecting the individual to warnings or other forms of discipline severely weaken the case for independence.

 Other common factors analyzed in New Jersey may include: the training necessary for the job; the job length; the means of compensation; the degree of supervision; the fringe benefits offered; the manner of termination; and the understanding of both parties to the relationship.